 My friend Joyce and I took the train to Manhattan and stood in line for Hamilton tickets last week (see my previous post for details and photos).
 We were prepared with toothbrushes and a Hotels Tonight app in case we had to go to the evening show and spend the night in the city, but we got in to the matinee.

-Standing in line for “Rush” tickets is a wonderful New York experience that everyone should have. ( Exactly the opposite experience of my German Pilates instructor who spent Easter weekend in the city was bemoaning the fact that in a city of 8 million, when you walk around the city, no one talks to you.)
+Standing in line for “Rush” tickets is a wonderful New York experience that everyone should have. ( Exactly the opposite experience of my German Pilates instructor; he spent Easter weekend in the city, and was bemoaning the fact that in a city of 8 million, when you walk around the city, no one talks to you.)
 We met so many interesting people, but also learned a ton about how to get tickets for BIG Broadway shows for less than the going price.